mirzaakhena/theitem/FEATURES.md

 }
 ```

-Then `Outport` only compose some of the method.
+Then `Outport` only compose some method.
 For example in

 ```go
 // domain_item/usecase/getoneitem